The latest version of the DAW Plugin is included in the Band-in-a-Box patch.

-The plugin can easily be resized by simply dragging the bottom-right corner of the plugin to the desired size.
+The Plugin can easily be resized by dragging the bottom-right corner of the Plugin to the desired size.
 This information is saved so that any time you open an instance of the plugin to edit/create your song, it will open at the same size.

 Select from thousands of Band-in-a-Box styles and build your song by adding chords, setting your key, number of bars, choruses, lead-in and ending.
 When you are ready, hit the generate button to generate all the tracks you have in your track table.
-If you would like more custom generation options you can click to reveal the menu options for generation.
-Then sit back and relax while Band-in-a-Box does all the work!
+If you would like more custom generation options you can click the bottom "Custom" half of the Generate button.

-Apart from selecting a style, you can also select up to 8 single track types.
-This includes RealTracks, UserTracks, Loops, MIDISuperTracks, RealDrums, MIDISoloist and MIDI Harmony for a MIDI Melody.
+Apart from selecting a style, you can also select up to 16 utility tracks.
+This includes RealTracks, UserTracks, Loops, MIDI SuperTracks, RealDrums, MIDI Soloist and MIDI Harmony for a MIDI Melody.

 You can also select a RealTrack to use for generating Multi-Riffs.
 Use the Select Menu to choose from a list of available RealTracks or the most previously used RealTrack.

 There are 3 pages in the track table in total.
-The first page is used for Style tracks and will be the default page when there are no tracks (or only style tracks) selected.
-The second page is used for single tracks like RealTracks, UserTracks, Loops, MIDI SuperTracks, RealDrums, MIDI Soloist and MIDI Harmony for a MIDI Melody.
-The third page is used for multi-riff tracks.
+The first page is used for Style tracks and is the default page when there are no tracks (or only style tracks) selected.
+The second page is used for Utility tracks like additional RealTracks, UserTracks, Loops, MIDI SuperTracks, RealDrums, MIDI Soloist, and MIDI Harmony for a MIDI Melody.
+The third page is used for MultiRiff tracks.

 Play Demo track of style

 You can play a pre-made demo of the currently selected style by simply clicking on the [Demo] next to the style name.

 Drag and drop track into another location (DAW or File Explorer)